-- a.
-A signed Business Precinct Program 2021-25 Guidelines and Commitment to Standards of Conduct by the Recognised Association's president and one member of the committee. - b.
-A signed funding agreement by the Recognised Association's president. - c.
-An annual and half-year acquittal report demonstrating the undertaking of localised business support initiatives and localised marketing activities as outlined in the association's application to the Business Precinct Program 2021-25 for the benefit to the associations described precinct- wide area as approved.
+- A signed Business Precinct Program 2021-25 Guidelines and Commitment to Standards of Conduct by the association's president and one member of the committee. - b.
+A signed funding agreement by the association's president.

 As a further condition of funding made available under the Business Precinct Program 2021-25, recognised associations must make available to the general public an annual report which